Chapter 21

 which she herself had pulled from her own abdomen,

-"If you have any faith in me, the wound which I made does not give pain," she said,
+"If you have any faith in me, the wound which I made does not give

 "but what you will do, this gives me, Patus, pain."